101 Cooking For Two

 • ½ teaspoon garlic powder

-• ¼ teaspoon crushed red pepper - optional
+• ¼ teaspoon crushed red pepper - (optional)

-Instructions
+Step-by-Step Instructions

-rinsing kidney beans under running water
+Rinsing red beans under running water.

 Recipe Notes